xpdota/event-trigger/README.md

 extract the player out of it.
 The sorting/prioritization, as well as the actual callout/marking, are completely de-coupled from the collection logic.

-You also avoid a lot of nonsense - hex vs decimal conversion, some hex IDs being in lowercase while most are upper, as well as the ability to abstract away certain details that are useless 99% of the time (e.g. 21 NetworkAbility vs 22 NetworkAOEAbility).
+You also avoid a lot of nonsense. hex vs decimal conversion only needs to happen once, and then anything past that can specify IDs in hex or decimal natively.
+This also sidesteps weird issues of a few hex IDs in log lines being in lowercase while most are upper, as well as the ability to abstract away certain details that are useless 99% of the time (e.g. 21 NetworkAbility vs 22 NetworkAOEAbility).

 Another advantage of abstracting away the log lines is that if log line format or fields change in the future, only a single update is needed, rather than potentially every trigger needing an update.
+Or, if SE changes how a particular ability shows up in the log lines (e.g. headmarker obfuscation), then once again the logic only needs to be updated in a single place.